sbslee/fuc/docs/api.rst

         |
         |      Parameters
         |      ----------
-        |      bed : BedFrame or str
+        |      bed : pybed.BedFrame or str
-        |          BedFrame or path to a BED file.
+        |          pybed.BedFrame or path to a BED file.
         |
         |      Returns
         |      -------